 Preventing youth use of e-cigarettes and other vaping devices will require community-based efforts to monitor the activities of youth and decrease youth access to devices, e-liquids, and other illicit substances.
 Prevention strategies for the prevention of youth vaping include establishment and enforcement of laws restricting access, informing parents and educators of the health harms and what to look for, media campaigns targeting youth and adults, reducing youth exposure to e-cigarette advertising, and implementation of evidence-based prevention programs.

 Students who participate in 1 or more days of supervised after-school activities are less likely to have ever used e-cigarettes.
 After-school activities provide:

 - A piece of a comprehensive prevention plan

-Talk to Youth about E-cigarettes
+Talk to Youth About Vaping

 Many teens believe e-cigarettes are safer than cigarettes or don’t know there is nicotine in the e-liquid.
 Others simply think it is cool, or easy to get away with.
 Talking to them can generate open communication and expectations about e-cigarette use.
 The Surgeon General’s Parent Tip Sheet provides information about e-cigarettes and tips for talking to your kids about them in English and Spanish.